-Send the username/group name This option allows using information relating to the LDAP base (especially the logins of authenticated users).
-Send client's IP address This option allows using IP addresses of HTTP clients who send requests to Adapter (object used for translating between the ICAP format and the requested format).
+Send the This option allows using information relating to the LDAP base (especially the username/group of authenticated users). name Send client's IP address This option allows using IP addresses of HTTP clients who send requests to Adapter (object used for translating between the ICAP format and the requested format).